What Is an Efficiency Apartment? + How to Find One [2025]

 Typically, efficiency apartments are located in cities’ downtown centers.
 If you are looking for an affordable apartment in the middle of a city, you should consider efficiency apartments.

 You may be able to afford a one-bedroom twenty minutes out of downtown.
 But if opting for a small apartment allows you to live in the heart of the city, the added benefits are huge.
-Walk to your favorite downtown spots instead of driving.
-Walk to the downtown office instead of commuting and sitting in traffic.
+You can walk to your favorite downtown spots instead of driving or bike to the downtown office instead of commuting and sitting in traffic.

 If living in a lively part of town is your dream, living in a small apartment might get you there.